crodier/software-blog/_posts/2025-02-23-on-leadership.md

 As a Principal Engineer, **every conversation you have is a crucial conversation.**  You will have limited interactions with hundreds of people as a Principal Engineer.
-Very few of them will understand you or your point of view, or experience and view of technology, until they have known you for a year or more.
-These are important conversations for the people interacting with you, either confirming or denying their beliefs on a decision.
+Few people may understand you or your point of view, until they have known you for a year or more.
+These interactions will be important conversations for the people interacting with you, either confirming or denying their beliefs on a decision.
 Along with whatever decision you are contributing to, you are